 Complementary to the course, the one-day workshop will highlight the importance of a co-ordinated and integrated approach when fighting gender-based violence cases.
 The workshop will strengthen the participants’ understanding of how improving multidisciplinary co-operation and interaction on gender-based violence cases can contribute to better meeting the needs of victims.

-This event will be the first from a series of three national specialized trainings, organized in the framework of the project “Effective Criminal Justice Strategies and Practices to Combat Gender-based Violence in Eastern Europe”, which is financially supported by the European Commission and the government of Austria.
+This event will be the first from a series of three national specialized trainings, organized in the framework of the project “Effective Criminal Justice Strategies and Practices to Combat Gender-based Violence in Eastern Europe”, which is financially supported by the European Union’s Rights, Equality and Citizenship Programme (2014-2020) and the government of Austria.